Preservation of a historic warship

 In collaboration with the Frigate Jylland, we have created the exclusive blend “The Frigate Jylland Royal Danish Navy”.
 Part of the profit from the sale of these unique bottles goes to the preservation of the museum ship.

-A donation of 13,240 Euros
+A donation of 4,900 Euros

-A.H.
-Riise Spirits has donated €13,240 to preserve the historic warship, one of the world’s largest.
-The frigate played a central role in the history of the Danish navy and visited the Danish West Indian Islands five times, where the pharmacist Albert Heinrich Riise founded his pharmacy.
-“This historical connection inspires us to support the preservation of the Frigate Jylland so that future generations can appreciate and learn from our shared past.
-We are proud to be able to contribute to the important restoration work and thank all A.H.
-Riise fans who have bought a bottle of ‘Fregatten Jylland‘ and thus contributed to the donation,” says the director of A.H.
-Riise Spirits, Micheal Bielefeldt, who in the picture presents a check to the Frigate Jylland’s Event & Retail Coordinator, Connie Riddersholm.
+“It is this historical connection that inspires us to support the preservation of the Frigate Jylland, so that future generations can appreciate and learn from our shared past.
+We are proud to contribute to this important restoration work and thank everyone who purchased a bottle of ‘Fregatten Jylland’, thereby contributing to the donation,” says Sales Manager Bjørn Jensen, who in the photo is handing over the check to Frigate Jylland’s Events & Shop Coordinator, Connie Riddersholm.

 Bottles we share with our friends